OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ## Stream and cancel functions

 Streaming custom functions enable you to output data to cells that updates repeatedly, without requiring a user to explicitly refresh anything.

-Cancelable custom functions enable you to cancel the execution of a streaming custom function to reduce its bandwidth consumption, working memory, and CPU load.

-To declare a function as streaming or cancelable, use the JSDOC comment tags `@stream` or `@cancelable`.
+Streaming might be online or offline, such as a function which counts a number up by one each second (offline) or a function which requests data from the web at set intervals (online).
+To declare a streaming function, use the JSDoc comment tag `@stream`.

+Cancelable custom functions enable you to cancel the execution of an asynchronous custom function to reduce its bandwidth consumption, working memory, and CPU load.
+Declare them using the tag `@cancelable`.
+Because cancelable functions are only asynchronous functions which are *not* streaming, you will likely use this tag much less frequently.
+An example usage of a cancelable function would be a function takes a single input and returns a single value based on a web request.
+This operation isn't streaming (because it returns a single value), but you need to make the function cancelable to address a situation where the single input changes before the web request can be completed.
+Streaming functions handle this situation by default and therefore do not need to be tagged as both streaming and cancelable.

 ### Using an invocation parameter